mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 New York becomes Nieuw Amsterdam.
 The British cede it to the Dutch.
 The Indian chief returns the 24 dollars for which he had sold Manhattan.
 The Hollanders withdraw.
 The smoke of wigwams goes up from green Manhattan.

 The Pilgrim Fathers leave the land with thanksgivings; the "Mayflower" bursts into sail and wallows her way stern first back to England.
-The wilderness triumphant,—the sea—savages —rockbound capes—hills, white beaches, swamps, islands rise and fall, flee and fade.
+The wilderness triumphant,—the sea—savages—rockbound capes—hills, white beaches, swamps, islands rise and fall, flee and fade.
 The Earth is seized at the end of a flying ray of light and turned like a jewel upon a pin.
 Cuba,—like an enormous lizard basking in foam, in a field of sapphire.
 Three caravels moored in a bight.
 On a shining strand, bright against dark groves of palms, men in glittering armour, in velvet jerkins, priests in cassocks, bearded sailors, golden banners with the Madonna.
 Half-naked savages in brilliant feathers stand at gaze.
 Embarkation.
 The caravels set sail.
 Columbus leaves San Salvador to discover Europe.
 A hemisphere is delivered up to oblivion; the violated sea recovers its sanctity and its secrecy.

 The Strange Being played upon a number of keys with a rhythmic touch as one plays upon the keyboard of a piano.